kirelagin/fewer/README.md

 ## Contributing

-If you encounter any issues when using this library or have improvement ideas, please open report in issue on GitHub.
+If you encounter any issues when using this watch face or have improvement ideas, please open report in issue on GitHub.

-Unfortunately, the `.fwd` format appears to be binary and I have no idea how to turn it into something more readable, so doing version control on it is tricky.
+Unfortunately, the `.fwd` format appears to be binary, and I have no idea how to turn it into something more readable, so doing version control on it is tricky.
 For this reason, I’m not really sure how to handle PRs, if you open one.

 ## License